 We recommend sealing materials based on types of possible surroundings, stress relaxation and compression set resistance.

-Flammability can occur at high temperatures, when two components touch and cause friction, and even at low temperature if flames or chemicals interact with specific materials.
+Flammability can occur at high temperatures, when two components touch and cause friction, and even at low temperatures if flames or chemicals interact with specific materials.

 While you’re still in the prototyping phase, it’s important to consider all possible outcomes of a product’s use.
 Will it move from one environment to another?
 Is there any possibility a chemical may leak or spill onto the product during its lifetime?